chinsengi/score_RNN/README.md

-# score-based generative model with RNN
+# Score-based generative model with RNN

 ## How to run the code